astrada/google-drive-ocamlfuse/doc/Configuration.md

 OAuth2 verification code (optional).
 Useful when authorizing on a different machine.

     verification_code=

-Conflict resolution strategy.
-In case of conflict (update on both sides), if we set the `client` value, the application will always update the server resource (client side wins).
-Otherwise, setting `server`, the application will always maintain the server version of the resource (server side wins):

-    conflict_resolution=server

 Google Drive supports multiple files with the same name.
 This flag specifies the behavior of `mv`: When set to `false`, `mv` behaves in the standard way,